govalley/govalley.github.io/podcast/_posts/2019-11-10-why-settle-for-warm-when-you-can-be-red-hot.md

 ---
-title: "Why Settle for Warm When you can be Red-hot?
+title: "Why Settle for Warm When you can be Red-hot?"
 category: "The Gospel of John"
 speaker: Charles Smith
 mp3: 20191110.mp3